zywong89/kenanga/README.md

 Note:
-* This setup requires PostgreSQL, R, Python and Airflow to be installed in local server (e.g. Ubuntu)
+* This setup requires PostgreSQL, R, Python and Airflow to be installed in local server
 * The outputs displayed in browser are T+1, T+2 and T+3 forecasts in array, unboxed JSON
 * To study the entire flow of this exercise, repeat **Steps to Start API** by copying *cpo_localrun.py* and trigger *cpo_localrun* DAG
 * R console outputs are exported to *~/Kenanga/ROutput.txt*